mnot/I-D/variants/draft.md

 Subsequent requests (while this response is fresh) will cause the cache to either reuse this response or forward the request, depending on what the selection algorithm determines.

-So, a request with "en" in `Accept-Language` is received and its q-value indicates that it is acceptable, the stored response is used.
+So, if a request with "en" in `Accept-Language` is received and its q-value indicates that it is acceptable, the stored response is used.
 A request that indicates that "de" is acceptable will be forwarded to the origin, thereby populating the cache.
 A cache receiving a request that indicates both languages are acceptable will use the q-value to make a determination of what response to return.

 A cache receiving a request that does not list either language as acceptable (or does not contain an Accept-Language at all) will return the "en" representation (possibly fetching it from the origin), since it is listed first in the `Variants` list.

 Note that `Accept-Language` is listed in Vary, to assure backwards-compatibility with caches that do not support `Variants`.

-Also, note that is is the appropriate value from `Variant-Key` which is listed in Variants, not the request header (the opposite of Vary).

-### Multiple Variants
+## Multiple Variants

 A more complicated request/response pair: